vroy/songster/README.md

 # Songster

-Turn every face into your images into singing faces.
+Turn every face in your images into singing faces.
 ALPHA

 # Usage